 - Flu symptoms come on quickly and can be severe.
 They usually last 1 to 2 weeks.

-Walk-in anytime to visit a provider.
-We can provide flu tests as well as well as other tests to rule out other possible flu-season culprits.
+Walk in anytime to visit a provider.
+We can provide flu tests as well as other tests to rule out other possible flu-season culprits.